dskemp/courtdata/content/cases/ot2014/13-1080/index.md

 - "Curtis E. Gannon"
 - "Thomas H. Dupree, Jr"
 roles:
-- "Assistant to the Solicitor General, Department of Justice, on behalf of the Petitioners"
+- "Assistant to the Solicitor General, on behalf of the Petitioners"
 - "on behalf of the Respondent"
 tags:
 - Amtrak